alanyom/AI-ML-SP26/README.md

 ## Data

-Place all data files in the `data/` folder. `laws_de.csv` and `court_considerations.csv` are too large to store in the repo — download them from the competition page.
+Most data files are included in the repo.
+Download the two large corpus files from the Kaggle competition page and place them in the `data/` folder:

+- `laws_de.csv`
+- `court_considerations.csv`

 | File | Description |
 |------|-------------|